ijortengab/ispconfig-autoinstaller/README.md

 rcm ispconfig
 ```

-Assume your domain is `example.com` and hostname is `node1`

-This script will doing this for you:
+Assume your domain is `example.com` and hostname is `node1`, this extension will doing this for you:

 - Create Website ISPConfig at https://cp.example.com
 - Create Website PHPMyAdmin at https://db.example.com